anancarv/python-artifactory/README.md

 `python-artifactory` is a Python library to access the [Artifactory REST API](https://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API).

 This library enables you to manage Artifactory resources such as users, groups, permissions, repositories & artifacts in your applications.
-This library requires at least Python 3.6
+It requires at least Python 3.6

 ## Table of contents